anymail/django-anymail/docs/esps/brevo.rst

 if duplicate first open events might cause problems for you.
 You might be able to use the event timestamp to de-dupe.).

 Furthermore, there is the "Loaded by Proxy" event.
-Primarily, it is sent for opens that happen in Apple Mail, due to Apple proxying these to protect user's IP addresses.
+Primarily, it is sent for every open that happens in Apple Mail, due to Apple proxying these to protect user's IP addresses.
 Anymail normalizes this to "opened" as well.
 See the `Brevo docs on this`_ for more details.

+Unofficially, there is also a "First open but loaded by Proxy" event.
+This is not sent by default.
+Not even if you check the webhook event "loaded by Proxy" in the Brevo UI.
+You can, however, let the support activate it.
+Anymail will then handle it as "open".

 Brevo will report these Anymail :attr:`~anymail.signals.AnymailTrackingEvent.event_type`\s: queued, rejected, bounced, deferred, delivered, opened (see note above), clicked, complained,